 Please speak with an admissions advisor about exact start dates at each location.
 Holiday closings are listed here in advance and are posted throughout the facilities, social media, and Teams.
 Note: days in a given calendar year are subject to change based on what day a holiday may fall.
-L'esprit Academy typically observes the following holiday closures:
+L'esprit Academy typically observes the following holiday closures and may vary:

 - New Year's Day

-- Martin Luther King's Day
+- Martin Luther King, Jr.'s Day

 - Memorial Day

+- o Juneteenth

 - The week of Independence Day (exact dates vary each year)

 - Labor Day

 - Thanksgiving Day and Day After

 - Christmas Day